alwith2/github-pages-with-jekyll/_posts/2020-08-26-my-first-blog-post.md

 ---
-Title: "Twas the first day of Christmas"
+title: "Twas the first day of Christmas"
-Date: 2020-26-08
+date: 2020-26-08
 ---